capi-workgroup/api-evolution/guidelines.rst

 About this document
 ===================

-These guidelines represent the consensus of the C API working group, established in :pep:`731` to oversee and coordinate the development and maintenance of the Python C API.
+These guidelines represent the consensus of the C API Working Group, established in :pep:`731` to oversee and coordinate the development and maintenance of the CPython C API.

 It is a living document.
-It can be changed with the approval of either all members of the C API working group, or the Steering Council.
+It can be changed with the approval of either all members of the C API Working Group, or the Steering Council.

 High-level goals